To be eligible for financial aid at Carolina, you must maintain SAP – this means Satisfactory Academic Progress.

 All students are encouraged to submit appeals in advance of deadlines posted below to ensure a decision is received prior to the start of the term.

-Before submitting an appeal, please review the Appeal Resource Guide provided by the Office of Academic Eligibility and Outreach.
+Before submitting an appeal, please review the Appeal Resource Guide provided by Academic Advising.

-If you are enrolled at UNC in the current academic year, see instructions here for submitting your appeal via your ConnectCarolina Student Center.
+If you have an active ONYEN and access to ConnectCarolina, see instructions here for submitting your appeal via your ConnectCarolina Student Center.

 If you are ineligible due to the maximum time frame for degree completion, your appeal must include an approved course plan that corresponds with a graduation or program completion date.